oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/common-mounts.md

 ### Introduction

 {{% notice warning %}}
 The common mounts feature is currently unsupported and is a work in progress.
-To enable this feature, set the `"featureGates=CommonMounts=true"` when installing the operator using the `helm install` command.
-If you are using a custom YAML file containing the configuration values to be overridden, then you can add `featureGates: CommonMounts=true` in the custom values yaml file to enable this feature.
+Its configuration or behavior may change between releases and it is disabled by default.
+If you want to enable this feature, then set your operator's "featureGates" Helm configuration attribute to include "CommonMounts=true".
+This attribute defaults to being unset and accepts a comma separated list.
 {{% /notice %}}

 Common mounts are an alternative approach for including Model in Image model files,